JohnSnowLabs/spark-nlp/docs/_posts/2020-09-21-ner_human_phenotype_go_clinical_en.md

 ---

 ## Description
-This model can we used to detect normalized mentions of genes (go) and human phenotypes (hp) in medical text.
+This model can be used to detect normalized mentions of genes (go) and human phenotypes (hp) in medical text.
 ## Predicted Entities: GO, HP

 {:.btn-box}